7 tips to get more leads from your website

 7. Make use of live chat

 Live chat is increasing not just in their sophistication, but also the way users expect them when learning about a product that they are contemplating to buy.
-Utilizing live chat can be one of your biggest and most effective lead generators.
+Utilizing live chat software can be one of your biggest and most effective lead generators.

 The way to use live chat is to first audit your website to see which pages get the maximum traffic and where users spend the maximum amount of time.
 Using the right tools and resources, you can install a live chat on pages where users might need immediate answers or assistance.
 This allows you to collect and log insight on their product needs and address the questions that the content on the page isn’t answering.